|1-11 quarter hours

 Walla Walla University High School Enrichment Tuition

-$75 per quarter hour limited to 4 credits per quarter
+$250 per class, limited to 4 credits per quarter

 The High School Enrichment Program provides qualified high school seniors the opportunity to enroll in Walla Walla University courses on a space-available basis.
 Dual credit may be earned for both the high school diploma (at the discretion of the high school) and a university degree.
 Courses will appear on the university transcript.
 Any class fees or lab fees are the responsibility of the student.